Microloans for Your Small Business: Are They the Right Choice?

 What are microloans?

 In short, microloans are small, short-term loans of up to $50,000 to help small business owners get their companies up and running.
-Microloans are different from traditional small business loans in three big ways: the reason behind the loan, the people involved in the loan, and the size of the loans.
+Microloans are different from traditional best small business loan in three big ways: the reason behind the loan, the people involved in the loan, and the size of the loans.

 Microloans are geared toward entrepreneurs who might not have access to traditional funding options.
 The more mission-based microlenders often help support specific groups, like women and minorities, while other microlenders help freelancers or new startups with only a few employees.